Chadkendu/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the 9th task for the shell basics
+This is the 10th task on the shell basics